CIRSS/cs598-data-curation/syllabus.md

 ## Grading

+1. Quizzes (10%): The lowest grade will be dropped out of 14 weekly quizzes
-1. Assignments (19-20% each): There will be 4 mini project style assignments
+1. Assignments (18% each): There will be 4 mini project style assignments
-2. Peer Review (1%): Some assignments are peer reviewed prior submitting to staff grading, 1% grade is based on the average score assigned to you by your peers in the class.
-3. Final exam (20%): The final exam will cover the entire semester
+3. Final exam (18%): The final exam will cover the entire semester

+## Assigment Deadlines

+For all assignment deadlines, please refer to the Course Assignment Deadlines, Late Policy, and Academic Calendar page in Coursera

 ## Late Policy

 Unless otherwise specified, all assignments are due at 11:59 PM US Central Time on the due date.
 Considering the large size of this class, we typically DO NOT accept any late assignments.
 We encourage everyone to finish the assignments before the deadline.
 Please do not email the staff requesting to accept assignment with late penalty.
 In case of extenuating circumstances extensions are granted at the discretion of course staff.
-In such circumstances please reach out to TAs or post email to mcs-support@illinois.edu
+In such circumstances please reach out to TAs or post email to mcs-support@illinois.edu.

 ## Academic Integrity